deepaklearner/sample_cypher/simple1.md

+v1.4

+// Step 1: Identify the CEO (user who reports to themselves) and set their level to 1 MATCH (ceo:User)
+WHERE ceo.employeeNumber = ceo.managerid
+WITH ceo
+// Return the CEO with level 1
+RETURN ceo.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, 1 AS Level UNION
+// Step 2: Find all direct reports to the CEO and set their level to 2 MATCH (n:User)-[:REPORTS_TO]->(ceo:User)
+WHERE ceo.employeeNumber = n.managerid
+RETURN n.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, 2 AS Level UNION
+// Step 3: Recursively find indirect reports and calculate the level dynamically MATCH (n:User)-[:REPORTS_TO*]->(ceo:User)
+WHERE n.managerid <> n.employeeNumber  // Avoid users reporting to themselves
+WITH n, ceo, LENGTH((n)-[:REPORTS_TO*]->(ceo)) AS pathLength WITH n, ceo, pathLength + 1 AS level  // Add 1 to the path length to calculate the correct level RETURN n.employeeNumber AS employeeNumber, ceo.employeeNumber AS managerid, level ORDER BY level

 In Neo4j, using this cypher “””CALL apoc.periodic.iterate( " MATCH (n:User) WHERE n.managerid IS NOT NULL RETURN n ", " OPTIONAL MATCH (n)-[r:REPORTS_TO]->(m:User) WHERE n.managerid <> m.employeeNumber DELETE r WITH n MATCH (m:User {employeeNumber: n.managerid}) MERGE (n)-[:REPORTS_TO]->(m) ", {batchSize: 10000, parallel: false} )”””, I am creating some nodes and relationships.